MG-Alpino/MG-Alpino.github.io/aboutme.md

 Thank you for visiting, and I hope you find the resources here both informative and inspiring.

 ### NOTE
-- I rock a great mustache
+- I rock a great mustache;
-- I'm extremely loyal to my family
+- I'm extremely loyal to my family;
 - Check my Counts =)